-- 20. At no time shall the combination of uses or activities conducted with the building exceed the total demand for parking, as calculated in the City's Zoning Code and as provide onsite according to the approved site plan.
+- 20. At no time shall the combination of uses or activities conducted with the building exceed the total demand for parking, as calculated in the City's Zoning Code and as provided onsite according to the approved site plan.
 Any change to the floor plan shall be subject to review and approval by the Planning Department. - 21.
 The Applicant / Developer shall maintain the Project Site after the start of construction and until the Project is completed, free of weeds, debris, trash or any other offensive, unhealthful and dangerous material.
-If after five (5) days notice by certified mail, the Applicant / Developer does not comply with the before mentioned criterion, the City may either cancel
+If after five (5) days notice by certified mail, the Applicant / Developer does not comply with the before mentioned criterion, the City may either cancel building or grading permits and/or enter the Project Site with City staff and remove all subject violations, bill the Applicant / Developer and/or put a lien on the Project Site.